9 Best DNS Servers You Can Use (Free and Public)

 Visit: Website

-The last open and public DNS server that we recommend is the Verisign Public DNS server which promises stability, security, and privacy.
-The stability part is very important as it ensures that you are always connected and never encounter any downtime because of the DNS server that you are using.
+The second last open and public DNS server that we recommend is the Verisign Public DNS server which promises stability, security, and privacy.
+Stability is very important as it ensures that you are always connected and never encounter any downtime because of the DNS server that you are using.

 Moreover, the company also promises robust protection from security flaws around the internet.
 It neither sells your DNS queries to third-party data harvesting companies nor redirects your queries to serve you any ads.
 In a nutshell, the Verisign Public DNS server is completely free to use and definitely worth checking out.